What to Wear to a Job Interview: Expert Tips for Every Industry

 - Be well-groomed.
 Don’t wear too much makeup and have your hair clean and simple.
 Never wear perfume.

 - Invest in a nice blazer.
 This can be used to dress up anything from simple blouses to well-cut trousers.
-Again, shoes should be close-toe and no higher than three inches.
+Again, shoes should be closed-toe and no higher than three inches.

 - Keep colors conservative, says Kahn.
 “Keep it classy.
 Nothing too vibrant, bright, or distracting.”